-Before you make any decisions, we recommend you investigate the benefits of Shockwave therapy as an effective and non-invasive alternative to traditional treatments and surgery for your tendon, muscle or joint condition.
+We highly recommend that you study the information and benefits of shockwave therapy as an effective and non-invasive alternative to traditional treatments and surgery for your tendon, muscle, or joint disease before making any decisions.

 How does Shockwave therapy work?